wortell/AZSentinel/README.md

 See also the list of [contributors](https://github.com/wortell/AzSentinel/contributors) who participated in this project.

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/wortell/AzSentinel/tags).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to anyone whose code was used!